- Get link

 If we want to create a custom query to find programmers by name but wish to use a more meaningful

-method name rather than following the standard naming convention, we can use the @Query
+method name rather than following the standard naming convention, we can use the @Query annotation

 in Spring Data JPA.
 Click here to see how it would look: